 Mid Cornwall · PL26

 Once drawings are approved, the build is the bit that decides whether you get the home you imagined or a frustrating compromise.
 We deliver projects on a single contract — design, drawings, approvals and construction — so the team that drew it is the team that builds it.
-In St Stephen-in-Brannel, that work is shaped by the place itself — St Stephen is a substantial china clay village west of St Austell, with a fifteenth-century church and a tight Conservation Area at its core, with a building stock that leans toward traditional clay-village terraces and Victorian villas.
+Every St Stephen-in-Brannel project we take on begins with reading the local context — St Stephen is a substantial china clay village west of St Austell, with a fifteenth-century church and a tight Conservation Area at its core, with a building stock that leans toward Edwardian houses and Victorian villas.

 - Conservation Area